Medicine Ball Overhead Sit-Up exercise demonstration image

 How to Perform

-Lie supine on the floor or a mat with your knees bent and feet flat.
-Hold a medicine ball overhead with your arms fully extended, resting lightly on the ground.
+Lie on your back on a mat with knees bent and feet flat.
+Hold a medicine ball with both hands extended overhead, arms straight.

 Coaching Tips